Alexander-Lancellott/MH-HP-Overlay-For-3DS-Emulator/README.md

 - MHXX (JPN) - 0004000000197100 - v0(default), v1.1, v1.2, v1.3 & v1.4
 - MHXX (Taiwan) - 00040000001B8100 - v0(default), v1.1, v1.2, v1.3 & v1.4

+## High DPI Scaling (optional, only if you notice it)

+If your monitor has a resolution higher than 1080p, it's likely you're using a DPI scale above 100%.
+In this case, the initial position of the overlay may not be the same as when using 100% scaling.
+To mitigate this, you have three options:

+- Set your screen scaling to 100%.
+You can follow this [guide](https://support.microsoft.com/en-us/windows/view-display-settings-in-windows-37f0e05e-98a9-474c-317a-e85422daa8bb).

+- If setting your monitor’s scaling to 100% is not ideal for you, then disable automatic DPI scaling for Citra.
+To do this, right-click on `citra-qt.exe`, select Properties, then go to the Compatibility tab.
+You'll see a checkbox that says, **"Override high DPI scaling behavior."** A drop-down menu will let you choose one of three options.
+Select `System` or `System Enhanced`.
+You can find a helpful guide [here](https://www.majorgeeks.com/content/page/how_to_change_dpi_scaling_settings_in_windows.html).

+- If neither of the previous options suits you, use the [Fix X & Fix Y](#fix-x--fix-y) options to adjust the overlay more precisely and correct the slight misalignment.

 ## How to use

 To use the overlay, simply open the `MH-HP-Overlay.exe` file.